filecoin-project/curio/README.md

 - **Non-Interactive Proof of Replication (NI-PoRep)**: Unlocking the potential for non-sealing storage providers.
 - **Two-Hour-Per-Month Admin Goal**: Streamlining operations to require minimal administrative effort.

-## **Beta Software**
+## **General Availability**

-**Curio Storage is currently in Beta.** We encourage you to test Curio on a local-dev-net, which can be easily set up by following [this guide](https://github.com/filecoin-project/lotus/discussions/11991).
-For a more realistic experience, you can deploy or migrate your miner on the calibrationnet as described [here](https://github.com/filecoin-project/lotus/discussions/11991).
+**Curio Storage is now GA.** We encourage you to migrate your lotus-miner to Curio.
+For testing, you can deploy or migrate your miner on the calibrationnet.
 Your feedback is invaluable and will help us improve Curio.
-⚠️Please do not use it on the mainnet yet.

 ## Getting Started